 For thousands of years of human history, fertility was a mythical undertaking imbued with cultural meaning and religious significance.
 Few understood that the ability to get pregnant is a medical issue, not a judgment from God or another entity.
 Although we know better today, we still haven't moved much beyond those original conception myths.
 Much remains to be understood, and lack of access to quality biology education means that many people simply do not understand how their bodies work, how pregnancies happen, or which factors affect the likelihood of getting and staying pregnant.

-It's time for these fertility myths to expire, because they prevent good and well-intentioned people from seeking the help they need.
+It's time for these myths about conception to expire, because they prevent good and well-intentioned people from seeking the fertility help they need.

 Myth: Age won't affect fertility for healthy people.